trinker/sentimentr/README.md

 accurate in parsing sentences with a much lower computational time.
-We see that **RSentiment** and Stanford take the longest time while **sentimentr** and **syuzhet** are comparable depending upon lexicon used. **meanr** is lighting fast. **RSentiment** is a bit slower than othe rmethods but is returning 3 scores from 3 different dictionaries.
+We see that **RSentiment** and Stanford take the longest time while **sentimentr** and **syuzhet** are comparable depending upon lexicon used. **meanr** is lighting fast. **SentimentAnalysis** is a bit slower than other methods but is returning 3 scores from 3 different dictionaries.

     ase_100 <- rep(ase, 100)